15 hot new hotels to check out in 2017

 Assila Hotel, Prince Mohammed bin Abdulaziz St (Tahlia St), Jeddah , Kingdom of Saudi Arabia; Assila.Sales@roccofortehotels.com

-Four Seasons Hotel London at Ten Trinity Square
+11. Four Seasons at Ten Trinity Square, London, England

-Located in a building constructed in 1922 (it was formerly the headquarters of the Port of London Authority) the new Four Seasons London is one of the handsomest hotels in the city.
+Located in a building constructed in 1922 (it was formerly the headquarters of the Port of London Authority) the new Four Seasons London is one of the handsomest hotels in London.

 Its 89 bedrooms and 11 suites are sleek and modern, while common areas are classically decorated with Corinthian columns, ornate plasterwork and crystal chandeliers.
 Hotel highlights include an 18,000-square-foot, Roman-inspired spa with a hammam, sauna and nail salon, and gourmet French restaurant run by Michelin-starred chef Anne-Sophie Pic.

 Opening: January 2017